bgdawes/dotfiles/linux_documentation/linux_notes.md

 `picom &`

+---

+### Video editing - use ffmpeg to strip out audio tracks

+Remove a specific audio stream / track

+`ffmpeg -i input -map 0 -map -0:a:2 -c copy output`

+map 0 selects all streams from the input. map -0:a:2 then deselects audio stream 3.
+The stream index starts counting from 0, so audio stream 10 would be 0:a:9.

+Remove specific audio streams / tracks
+Keep everything except audio streams #4 (at offset 3) and #7 (at offset 6):

+`ffmpeg -i input -map 0 -map -0:a:3 -map -0:a:6 -c copy output`

 [^1]:If not hard-wired; jot down device that starts with 'w'; wireless devices will usually follow a naming convention of 'wlp#s0'

 [^2]:NOOB MISTAKE - arrow down to select free space before creating  another partition, otherwise you won't be able to use the rest of the  disk space